 - Being complacent to the risk of a correction or a bear market.

-These behaviors will make one lose perspective and set one up to over-react to the market’s sudden movements.
-Let's talk about perspectives:
+These behaviours will make one lose perspective and set one up to over-react to the market’s sudden movements.
+Let’s talk about perspectives:

 - Downturns are a normal part of a well-functioning market.
 Since 1950, there are only 4 years where the markets did not have at least a 5% correction.
 Only 17% of all annual periods since 1950 saw a correction of 20% or more, 11 years out of 66.

 - Despite all that volatility, you should take a look at the first chart: the S&P 500 has gained over 8% compounded annually since 1927 (including dividends).
 Since 1950, it has gained more than 10% compounded annually.

 With these perspectives, we think one should accept that certain periods will have negative returns or losses if one is to succeed as an investor.
 They are an inevitable part of a long but mostly upward journey.
 Markets go up over time because businesses make progress and that increases their intrinsic value.

 The Claret Team